philosofool/philosofool/README.md

 # philosfool
-This is stuff I'm sharing, non-code version.
+This is stuff I'm sharing, partly professional portfolio (WIP) and partly just stuff that I've been thinking about (professional or not.)